honcasey/csc207/phase2/README.txt

 * borrowThreshold = 1
    * the minimum number of items the TradingUser needs to lend before they can borrow
 * weeklyThreshold = 3
-   * the maximum number of transactions a TradingUser can be involved in per calendar week
+   * the maximum number of transactions a TradingUser can be involved in per calendar week (virtual transactions not included)
 * incompleteThreshold = 3
    * the maximum number of incomplete transactions that can occur per TradingUser